odu/crx-package-xsl-example/readme.md

 ### Same Level Child Nodes

-When your source data strecture doesn't mimic the same package structure, it may be difficult to include the children at the same level in .content.xml of the current item.
+When your source data structure doesn't mimic the same package structure, it may be difficult to include the children at the same level in .content.xml of the current item.

 In this example, I have an illustration of this, the [/content/example/.content.xml](package/jcr_root/content/example/.content.xml) item has content and lives in the same tree as all of the other nodes.
 So when creating this, any of the other item paths at the same level also need to be included, but not duplicates (so about, products, and news).